 Woods is also playing but the possibility of Scott and Woods being paired up on Thursday and Friday has been ruled out.

 “It has nothing to do with the incident that was spoken about over the weekend.
-Daily Telegraph.
+It was never going to happen anyway.
+No chance,” tournament director Tony Roosenburg told Sydney’s Daily Telegraph.

 ‘Steve’s not a racist’